 Except I didn’t mean to be mean.

-I tried with my whole heart and soul to keep the little green guys alive, but no matter what I did, nothing flourished in my care.
+I tried to keep the little green guys alive, but no matter what I did, nothing flourished.

 Leaves would wilt.
 Flower buds would fall off before they even got a chance to bloom.
 And “impossible to kill” houseplants would somehow die before I’d even named them.